matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/hardhat/_hardhat-deploy-testnet.md

     ::

-1. Create a new file in the `contracts` folder called `ZeekMessages.sol`.
+1. Create a new file in the `contracts` folder called `QuickstartToken.sol`.

-1. Copy and paste the `ZeekMessages` contract above into the `ZeekMessages.sol` file.
+1. Copy and paste the `QuickstartToken` contract above into the `QuickstartToken.sol` file.

-1. Create a new file in the `ignition/modules` folder called `ZeekMessages.ts`.
+1. Create a new file in the `ignition/modules` folder called `QuickstartToken.ts`.

-1. Copy and paste the ignition module below into `ZeekMessages.ts`.
+1. Copy and paste the ignition module below into `QuickstartToken.ts`.

     ```solidity
-    :code-import{filePath="zksync-os/ignition/modules/ZeekMessages.ts"}
+    :code-import{filePath="zksync-os/ignition/modules/QuickstartToken.ts"}
     ```

 1. Compile and deploy the contract.